 Physical vulnerability refers to the factors that may influence or determine the availability and reliability of a system's water supply.
 For example, physical vulnerability may be shaped by how many wells a groundwater-dependent system has, and whether these wells offer an adequate supply of water based on the number of customers served or the storage capacity of the water system.
 A groundwater-dependent system with only one well is more vulnerable to a water outage than a system with dozens of wells, as the former has no additional supplies to draw on.
-Also, a system with a well or wells in a groundwater basin highly vulnerable to drought is more likely to experience shortages than a system with wells that draw from a more stable groundwater basin.
+Also, a system with a well or wells in a groundwater basin highly vulnerable to a stable groundwater basin.